HenrikJoreteg/slugger/readme.md

 // optionally trim to max length while not breaking any words slugger('Hello yOu CRAZY Swede!', {smartTrim: 9}); // returns 'hello-you'

+// optionally allow additional characters
+// just pass string of characters that would normally be removed
+// that you want to allow.
+slugger('Hello yOu CRAZY Swede!', {alsoAllow: "!&"}); // returns 'hello-you'

 ```

 That's all there is to it!